gleber/erlfu/README.md

 Inspired by http://monkey.org/~marius/talks/twittersystems/

+## Roadmap ##

+- add wait_for/1 to wait for death of a process
+- make set/2 and exec/2 transparent in regard to wrappers
+- add on_success/1 and on_failure/1
+- add wrappers that pass params to other futures for sharding and authentication

 ## Compositions ##

-Currently the code supports three basic compositions (names may be subject to change):
+Currently the code supports three basic compositions:

 1. timeout
+2. retry
-2. safe
+3. safe
-3. catcher
+4. catcher

 ### Timeout ###
 Timeout future wrapper can be used to limit time of execution of a future: